Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 Notice how ~~igen~~ `de` (but) is used to counter a negative question.

-* Alex: Szia, nem zavarlak? - (Hi, am I (not) bothering you?)
+* Alex: Szia, nem beszélhetsz szabadon? - (Hi, are you free to talk? lit. can you not speak freely?)
-  * Barnabás: Nem, dehogyis!
-Gyere be! - (No, quite the contrary!
-Come in!)
+  * Barnabás: Dehogynem!
+Mi a baj? - (Quite the contrary!
+What's the matter?)
-  * Barnabás: De zavarsz, kicsit elfoglalt vagyok. - (But you are, I'm a litle busy) *zavarsz is optional*.
+  * Barnabás: De (zavarsz), kicsit elfoglalt vagyok. - (But you are, I'm a litle busy.)

 * Alex: Te nem szereted az AWS-t, igaz?
 (You don't like AWS, right?)
   * Barnabás: Nem, szerintem, hogy (ők) túl zajosak.
 (No, I think they are too noisy. lit.
 No, according to me they are too noisy.)